-But what exactly is it about picking up the phone and calling someone you don’t know that triggers such anxiety?
-We’ll explore the common reasons behind the fear of cold calling and why conquering it is essential for sales success.
+But what exactly is it about picking up the phone and calling someone you don't know that triggers such anxiety?
+Below we'll unpack the common reasons behind fear calling, show you why conquering it is essential for pipeline growth, and give you five battle-tested techniques to turn dread into confidence.

 Fear of Rejection: Rejection stings, and the cold call puts you squarely in the firing line.
 The fear of hearing "no" or being shut down can be paralyzing.
 Imagine all your hard work — crafting the perfect pitch, researching the prospect — culminating in a curt dismissal.
 Ouch.